ftrackhq/ftrack-action-handler/doc/index.rst

 ftrack-action-handler
 ###############################

-Simple example implementation of a BaseClass for handeling ftrack actions.
+Simple example implementation of a base class for handling ftrack actions.

 .. toctree::
     :maxdepth: 1